 Principle Investigators: Dr. Marlene M. Moretti

 Canadian Institutes of Health Research (CIHR) Operating Grant: COVID-19 Mental Health & Substance Use Service Needs and Delivery

 Addressing the mental health consequences of COVID-19 is critical, especially as there are significant and longstanding gaps in the availability and accessibility of mental health services for youth.
 COVID-19 exacerbates this shortage and potential long-term impacts that will follow. eConnect Online offers a highly promising strategy to mitigate the immediate and long-term mental health impacts of COVID-19 for families nationally and internationally.
-Like Connect, it is sensitive and flexible to cultural, gender, economic, and other diversities related to parenting practices, family and social dynamics, and expectations about youth behaviour, while retaining core therapeutic components.
+Like Connect, it is sensitive and flexible to cultural, gender, economic, and other diversities related to parenting practices, family and social dynamics, and expectations about youth behaviour, while also retaining the core therapeutic components underlyning Connect’s success.
 This project engages an established and highly skilled network of clinical researchers, community partners, mental health workers, agency and government stakeholders.
-The aim of this research is to evaluate the training, implementation, uptake, client fit, and mental health outcomes of eConnect Online for parents of adolescents (ages 10-18) with serious behavioural and other mental health problems.
-Thus far, we’ve engaged researchers from around the world, including sites in Canada, Sweden, Italy, Australia, South Africa, and Mexico, and have trained 14 facilitators in the delivery of eConnect Online and eConnect Online for Kinship & Foster, with many more training sessions on the way!
+The aim of this research is to evaluate the training, implementation, uptake, client fit, and mental health outcomes of eConnect Online for parents and caregivers of adolescents (ages 10-18) with serious behavioural and other mental health problems.
+Thus far, we’ve engaged researchers from around the world, including sites in Canada, Sweden, Italy, Australia, China, South Africa, and Mexico, and have trained over 200 facilitators in the delivery of eConnect Online and eConnect Online for Kinship & Foster, with more training sessions currently underway!

 Supporting Kinship & Foster Parents Promotes Resilience and Wellbeing in Teens in Care: An Attachment and Trauma Informed Intervention

 Principle Investigators: Dr. Marlene M. Moretti